Sjeon1/HAADF_Atom_Detection/README.md

 ### Demo
-The first code (Atomic detection) should be run before running this code.
+One of the first codes for atomic detection (or both) should be run before running this code.
 ```
 python Mark_on_image.py
 ```
 This code calculates the surface coverage from the atomic detection result, marks the atoms on the image, and saves them in the output folder.
-(Results will be saved in tif_data folder)
+(Results will be saved in the "Results" folder in the tif_data folder)

 ```
 python TH_filtering.py
 ```
-This code detects atoms on the same images using top-hat filtering.
+This code detects atoms on the same images using top-hat filtering which were used for comparison.

 # R codes to calculate Ripley's K-function using the detection result